Sleep needs of babies and toddlers: Everything parents need to know

 How long should a child stay awake during the day?

-Wake times - Age-appropriate guidelines
+Waiting times - Age-appropriate guidelines

 How long do babies and toddlers take to fall asleep?